Federal Polytechnic Nasarawa: Events

 In 2018, the school hosted the 91st National Executive Council (NEC) meeting of the Academic Staff Union of Polytechnics (ASUP).

 Discipline

 In 2008, about 133 students from the previous academic session drawn from all the departments of the school were, according to its then rector, Pius Salami, during the matriculation ceremony for the 2007–2008 student set expelled for certificate forgery and examination malpractice related offences.

+Controversies

+High cost of rent

+In 2022, due to the ASUU strike affecting federal universities, many students opted for a change of institution, including Federal Polytechnic Nasarawa.
+This influx of applicants led to a significant surge in house rental prices.
+Single rooms and self-contained apartments, which used to cost as little as ₦30,000 and ₦55,000, respectively, saw their rents skyrocket to as high as ₦100,000 for single rooms and ₦300,000 for self-contained units.
+Despite students' repeated attempts to draw the attention of school authorities and the Student Union Government (SUG) president to address this issue, their efforts have been in vain.
+This situation has left numerous students filled with regret over their choice of institution.